-Tables D2.16a and D2.16b contains tension and deflection requirements for wires in vertical and horizontal wire balustrades systems with varying post spacings, wire spacings and wire types.
-The figures contained in the table were derived from testing the spacing combinations in order to prevent the passage of a 125 mm diameter solid cone penetrating between the wires at a predetermined force.
+Tables D2.16a and D2.16b contain tension requirements for wires in vertical and horizontal wire balustrade systems with varying post spacings, wire spacings and wire types, whereas Table D2.16c only contains deflection requirements for use in horizontal and vertical balustrade systems.
+With the latter, deflection is referred to as an "offset" and is limited to systems that use non-continuous wires.
+The figures contained in the three tables were derived from testing the spacing combinations in order to prevent the passage of a 125 mm diameter solid cone penetrating between the wires at a predetermined force.
 The tables also contain additional guidance to ensure that the wire tension will be maintained during the life of the balustrade.